 We don't do that, we're here to share recipes with you, and will never put you through an ad gauntlet.
 That said, it does cost us money to run the site, so if you like something you found here, please consider throwing us a dollar or two to support us!

 Alternatively, you can also pour the mixture into popsicle moulds and freeze into popsicles.

-For an adult version: Serve the whip in cocktail glasses, and splash with some rum.
+For an adult version (note: not vegan AIP friendly): Serve the whip in cocktail glasses, and splash with some rum.
 Be sure it is pure rum, which is gluten free, and not any sort of pre-made drink mix, which may not be.

 Note: We sometimes include Amazon links which provide us a bit of revenue and they don't affect your Amazon prices at all - this helps us keep the HGFV site free for everyone!